DylanB03/LAMP-Minikube-Kubernetes/README.md

     ```
     kubectl get pods
     ```
-11. Launch the local LAMP service:
+11. Load the docker image into minikube
     ```
+    minikube image load progress-webapp
+    ```
+12. Launch the local LAMP service:
+    ```
     minikube service lamp
     ```
-12. Congratulations, you have a working LAMP stack using kubernetes with 1 node and 2 pods.
+13. Congratulations, you have a working LAMP stack using kubernetes with 1 node and 2 pods.
 The contents of the /files folder should be your individual application.
 Off download, it will contain my own web app but you should change it to your own.